 Louisiana 3: Rep. Charles Boustany (R) vs. Rep. Jeff Landry (R)

 As in California, redistricting and a “top-two” primary system forced two incumbent lawmakers of the same party into a November showdown.
 Republican Charles Boustany, a surgeon elected in 2004, faced freshman Republican Jeff Landry, an attorney and businessman, former police officer and tea party favorite.
 Boustany represented more of the new district than did Landry, but the freshman proved he was capable of pulling off surprises when he defeated the better-known former Louisiana House speaker in the 2010 primary.
 Under state law, the November election serves as an open primary, in which the top two finishers will advance to a December runoff if no one gets a majority.
 A winner has not been yet projected.

 Maryland 6: Rep. Roscoe Bartlett (R) vs. John Delaney (D)

-Republican Roscoe Bartlett's unsuccessful bid for an 11th term appears to have been his last.
+Republican Roscoe Bartlett’s unsuccessful bid for an 11th term appears to have been his last.
+CNN projects that he lost to Democrat John Delaney, a wealthy businessman.
 The long-time western Maryland representative was a target for Democrats who redrew the district last year.
-As a result, his once-safe seat now stretches from the state's westernmost point to include a piece of heavily Democratic Montgomery County and reaches almost to the District of Columbia border.
-His Democratic opponent was John Delaney, a wealthy businessman.
+As a result, his once-safe seat now stretches from the state’s westernmost point to include a piece of heavily Democratic Montgomery County and reaches almost to the District of Columbia border.

 Massachusetts 4: Joe Kennedy III (D) vs. Sean Bielat (R)